 In addition to conducting, Rhea maintains a very successful career as an arranger and composer.
 His output of compositions and arrangements numbers over 300.
 As a composer, he has received performances at the Midwest International Band Clinic, the Texas Music Educators Association, the Texas Bandmasters Association, the College Band Directors Association, the Cotton Bowl, and the Tournament of Roses Parade.
 His works are published with TRN Music Publisher, RBC Music Publisher, Southern Music Company, and Arranger’s Publishing Company.

 Dr. Rhea maintains an internationally active schedule as conductor, clinician, and adjudicator.
 He has been extended invitations to membership in both the prestigious American Bandmasters Association and Phi Beta Mu.
-Currently on the Board of Directors of The John Philip Sousa Foundation & The American Bandmasters Association, and formerly on the Board of Directors of the National Band Association, Dr. Rhea additionally holds memberships in the Texas Music Educators Association; Texas Bandmasters Association; College Band Directors National Association; Big 12 Band Directors Association; World Association of Symphonic Bands & Wind Ensembles; American Society of Composers, Authors, & Publishers; Phi Mu Alpha; Phi Kappa Phi; Pi Kappa Lambda; Kappa Delta Pi; and is an honorary member of Kappa Kappa Psi.
+He is currently Vice President and Secretary of The John Philip Sousa Foundation.
+He is a former President of the American Bandmasters Association, and formerly on the Board of Directors of the National Band Association.
+Dr. Rhea additionally holds memberships in the Texas Music Educators Association; Texas Bandmasters Association; College Band Directors National Association; Big 12 Band Directors Association; World Association of Symphonic Bands & Wind Ensembles; American Society of Composers, Authors, & Publishers; Phi Mu Alpha; Phi Kappa Phi; Pi Kappa Lambda; Kappa Delta Pi; and is an honorary member of Kappa Kappa Psi.